 Jim was a member of the Board of Directors of the International Reading Association and the Board of Directors of the Literacy Research Association, and he was Editor of the professional journal The Reading Teacher.
 Jim has served on the Editorial Advisory Board for many professional journals, including Reading Research Quarterly, Journal of Literacy Research, and The Reading Teacher.

 Jim’s wife Nancy has likewise been a career educator, working for over 30 years as an elementary classroom teacher, a middle school special education teacher, and an elementary and middle school librarian.
 Jim and Nancy have two grown children who live and work in Atlanta, and two rescued Golden Retrievers and a stray barn cat that live with them.
-Nancy sews and rides dressage when not reading or volunteering for school or community literacy programs, and Jim’s leisure activities include Nordic and Alpine skiing, motorcycling, motorsports, and, of course, reading.
+Nancy sews and rides dressage when not reading or volunteering for school or community literacy programs, and Jim’s leisure activities include skiing, sailing, motorcycling, painting, model railroading, sports cars, and, of course, reading.